Randomization of Approximate Bilinear Computation for Matrix Multiplication

-For these experiments, we create an approximate algorithm of the form \eqref{eq:bilinear-computation} by taking the tensors $\Ue$, $\Ve$ and $\We$ corresponding to Strassen's algorithm and perturbing them: For each of the three tensors, we add i.i.d.\ mean zero Gaussian noise with standard deviation $10^{-3}$ to each element in the tensor equal to 1 as well as to five randomly selected elements that are equal to 0.
+We create an ABC of the form \eqref{eq:bilinear-computation-block} by taking the tensors $\Ue$, $\Ve$ and $\We$ corresponding to Strassen's algorithm and perturbing them: For each of the three tensors, we add i.i.d.\ mean zero Gaussian noise with standard deviation $10^{-3}$ to each element in the tensor equal to 1 as well as to five randomly selected elements that are equal to 0.
 Since we do the computations in double precision, and since we add a considerable amount of noise, these experiments are designed to test Propositions~\ref{prop:expectation}--\ref{prop:expectation-recursive}, i.e., we can ignore any floating point error.

 In the first experiment, we draw two Gaussian matrices $\Abf, \Bbf \in \Rb^{80 \times 80}$ and compute

 for $n \in [10^4]$ and $Q \in [3]$.
 Here, $\hat{F}^{(Q)}_i$ is the $i$th realization of $\hat{F}^{(Q)}$.
 Figure~\ref{fig:Experiment2} shows the results.
 As expected from Propositions~\ref{prop:expectation} and \ref{prop:expectation-recursive}, the quantity in \eqref{eq:error-of-average} becomes smaller as $n$ increases.